 In addition, the independent-witness requirement puts Canadians’ right to privacy in healthcare at risk.
 It exposes people’s private healthcare information to people who are not involved in their care, and who are sometimes complete strangers.

 Dying With Dignity Canada’s response

-However, as long as the law requires it, we are happy to support patients and clinicians who are struggling to find independent witnesses.
+However, as long as this rule is in force, we are happy to support patients and clinicians who are struggling to find independent witnesses.
 In late 2016, we launched our Independent Witness Program, which was developed with the help of our regional chapters and approved by the DWDC board.
-Since then, our trained volunteers have served as independent witnesses in a total of more than 350 MAID cases.
+Since then, our trained volunteers have served as independent witnesses in more than 700 MAID cases.
 This program is but one example of how DWDC and its supporters are breaking down barriers facing suffering Canadians who want to access their right to a peaceful death.